-Whichever course you are taking, you will be meeting your college tutor (or one of them) during the first few days.
-Your tutor will have made arrangements for your tutorials and the various classes you will be taking, and will discuss with you the options which you might choose and your timetable for studying them.
-When you have concerns or doubts, particularly if they are of an academic nature, your tutor will normally be the first person to consult: you should not hesitate to do this.
+Whichever course you are taking, you will meet your college tutor (or one of them) during the first few days.
+Your tutor will have made arrangements for your tutorials and the various classes you will be taking, and will discuss with you the options you might choose and your timetable for studying them.
+If you have concerns or doubts, particularly if they are of an academic nature, do not hesitate to contact your college tutor in the first instance.

-It will probably be a rule of your college that you call on college tutors at the beginning of each term to arrange tuition, and at the end of term to arrange vacation reading and next term's subjects.
-In any case it would be wise to pay such calls, if necessary, on your own initiative.
-Colleges have different rules about when term 'begins'.
-The official start is Sunday of First Week of Full Term, but you will certainly be expected back before then, and you should try to ensure that by the Sunday you know who your tutors for the term will be, have met or corresponded with them, and have been set work and assigned tutorial times by them.
+You will normally meet with tutors at the beginning of each term to arrange tuition, and at the end of term to arrange vacation reading and next term's subjects.
+Colleges normally expect students to arrive by the Thursday of 'Noughth' week (the week before full term starts), and you should try to ensure that by the end of that week you know who your tutors for the term will be, have met or corresponded with them, and have been set work and assigned tutorial times by them.

-Most colleges have a system of feedback whereby you can comment on your tutorials (including your own performance within them) and your tutors: this is normally done by a written questionnaire, though the format varies considerably.
+Most colleges have a system for you to give feedback on your tutorials (including your own performance within them) and your tutors, usually by means of a questionnaire.
 Please do use these questionnaires: confidentiality can always be assured if you wish, and comments (even if made anonymously) are extremely useful both to the college and to the tutors themselves.
 If you come to feel that you need a change of tutor, don't just do nothing, but take the problem to someone else in your college - your college tutor (if he or she is not the individual in question), your JCR Academic Representative, your Senior Tutor, the Women's Advisor, the Chaplain, or even the Head of College, if necessary.
-Such problems are rare, but most arise from a personality-clash that has proved intractable; but since in a university of Oxford's size there are likely to be alternative tutors for nearly all your subjects, there's no point in putting up with a relationship which is impeding your academic progress.
+Such problems are rare, but most arise from a personality clash that has proved intractable; but since there are likely to be alternative tutors for most of your subjects, there's no point in putting up with a relationship which is impeding your academic progress.
 In these circumstances you can usually expect a change, but not necessarily to the particular tutor whom you would prefer.